Meshless projection model-order reduction via reference spaces for smoothed-particle hydrodynamics: Introduction

-The scope of the current work aims to improve the status quo of GC5, namely the applicability to industry by reducing computational costs of SPH.
-A main drawback of SPH listed in GC1 is its limited convergence rate, which burdens its practitioners with costly computational requirements in resources and time to achieve desired levels of accuracy.
-Recent trends in practice have leveraged the amenability of SPH to parallelization, especially under GPU programming \cite{harada2007smoothed, dominguez2013new, crespo2011gpus, valdez2013towards, tafuni2018versatile, o2021fluid, dominguez2022dualsphysics}, which has enabled more reasonable costs of adopting SPH as a prolific numerical method.
-However, the deployment of SPH GPU programming cannot offer sufficient cost savings in memory or time for time-critical industrial MQ tasks with high-fidelity constraints, e.g., uncertainty quantification, design optimization, inverse problems, control, etc. The goal of the present work is to address the cost limitation posed by convergence rates in SPH by introducing its meshless numerical infrastructure into a projection-based moder-order reduction framework, which to the best of the authors' knowledge has yet to be accomplished.
-An SPH PMOR would enable a low-dimensional representation of the SPH formalism, allowing the meshless framework to evolve in a subspace that is manageable for high-fidelity time-critical MQ taks.
-Unfortunately, to date, PMORs for meshless methods are severely underdeveloped, if developed at all, especially under the ubiquitous infrastructure of Galerkin and Petrov--Galerkin projections in model-order reduction.
-The current work aims to bridge the gap between meshless numerical methods and PMORs in a general sense by way of the SPH method due to its exemplary meshless numerical formalism.
+The current work seeks to address the technical barriers of GC5, namely, to reduce the computational costs of time-critical industrial MQ tasks using SPH.
+A primary drawback of SPH within the industrial setting stems from GC1, i.e., its limited convergence rate, which makes it computationally expensive to achieve desired levels of accuracy, especially for large problems.
+Recent work has leveraged the parallelizability of SPH, especially with GPU programming \cite{harada2007smoothed, dominguez2013new, crespo2011gpus, valdez2013towards, tafuni2018versatile, o2021fluid, dominguez2022dualsphysics}, to reduce compute times.
+However, GPU implementations of SPH still cannot offer sufficient memory or time savings for time-critical industrial MQ tasks with high-fidelity constraints, e.g., uncertainty quantification, design optimization, inverse problems, control, etc. The goal of the present work is to address the cost limitation posed by convergence rates in SPH by introducing its meshless numerical infrastructure into a projection-based moder-order reduction framework, which to the best of the authors' knowledge has yet to be accomplished.
+An SPH PMOR would enable a low-dimensional representation of the SPH formalism, allowing the meshless framework to evolve in a subspace that is manageable for high-fidelity time-critical MQ tasks.
+Unfortunately, to date, PMORs for meshless methods are severely underdeveloped, if developed at all; this is especially true of Galerkin and Petrov--Galerkin methods, which are a cornerstone of model-order reduction.
+The current work aims to bridge the gap between meshless numerical methods and PMORs in a general sense by way of the SPH method due to its representative meshless numerical formalism.